 While work was going on inside, a bit of work was happening outside too.

-The garage is another area that has been organized and prettified.
+The garage is another area that has been organized.
 Adding pegboard and storage nooks in the rafters and between the wall studs has kept our collection of tools and scrap wood organized.
 HandyMan also added plastic sheets around the perimeter which can be dropped to create an impromptu paint booth for our painting projects.

 The front entry of our house has had a bit of a makeover too.
 Small changes like adding the modern house numbers and removing the storm door helped clean up the look.
 But it was not until we got a new front door and installed a new overhead light that our house really started to shine, all year long.

 As it turns out, we've been in our house long enough for some rooms to get a second makeover.
 That home office?
 It has since been transformed into our daughter's big girl room.
-Work still continues on this room!
+Handyman built a window bench & bookcase in one and we maximized storage in the closet.

 So what's left to do in our house, other than enjoy our handiwork?
 Well, we haven't touched the front yard, the backyard is a jungle, and there a million decorating projects we have on the list.
 I hope you join us as we continue on this journey.